Opensource-Academy/programming/101_introduction_to_programming_with_python.md

 1. Use your variable 'x' from the previous exercise.
 2. Use Python's print function to print your variable's contents.

-### Exercise 2: Greetings!
+### Exercise 2: Greetings
 1. Print 'Hello, what is your name?'
 2. Let the user enter their name.
 3. Print 'Your name is *NAME*', where *NAME* should be the input entered in step 2.

 ### Exercise 3: The age old question
-1. Print 'What is your age?'
+1. Print "What's is your age?"
 2. Let the user enter a number (their age)
 3. Print 'Your age is *AGE* where *AGE* should be the input from step 2.